AmineAgrane/coursera-regression-model-project/README.md

 ## Peer Grading

 The criteria that your classmates will use to evaluate and grade your work are shown below.

-1 - Each criteria is binary: (1 point = criteria met acceptably; 0 points = criteria not met acceptably)
+1 - Each criteria is binary: (1 point = criteria met acceptably; 0 points = criteria not met acceptably).

 2 - Your Course Project score will be the sum of the points and will count as 40% of your final grade in the course.